Crawling technicolor: NG-mode solutions of the CS equations

 provided that light-like momenta in $0^{++}$ channels with $\sigma$ poles are avoided.

-Two features of (\ref{result}) and (\ref{result2}) are unfamiliar: \begin{itemize} \item They are soft-meson theorems which have not been derived directly from an effective Lagrangian.
-That reflects the fact that effective Lagrangians for scale invariance were not constructed with the CS equation in mind. \item The CS equation cannot be formulated at $\alpha =\alphaIR$ in the presence of a dilaton. \end{itemize} The rest of this section examines the peculiarities of IR fixed points in NG scaling mode.
+Two features of Eqs. (\ref{result}) and (\ref{result2}) are unfamiliar: \begin{enumerate}[label=(\arabic*)] \item They are soft-meson theorems which have not been derived directly from an effective Lagrangian.
+That reflects the fact that effective Lagrangians for scale invariance were not constructed with the CS equation in mind. \item The CS equation cannot be formulated at $\alpha =\alphaIR$ in the presence of a dilaton.
+Results such as Eq. (\ref{result}) refer to the limit $\alpha \rightharpoondown \alphaIR$. \end{enumerate} The rest of this section examines the peculiarities of IR fixed points in the NG scaling mode.

 The most important point is that the world at $\alphaIR$ is \emph{not} the same as the physical world on {\mbox{$0 < \alpha < \alphaIR$}}.
 In particular, short-distance behavior at $\alphaIR$ is not governed by asymptotic freedom because $\alpha$ is fixed: it cannot run towards the origin $\alpha = 0$. \footnote{In chiral-scale perturbation theory for three-flavor QCD \cite{CT1,CT2}, the asymptotic value $R_{\textsc{ir}}$ of the Drell-Yan ratio for $e^+ e^-$ annihilation at $\alpha_s = \alpha_s{}^{}_\textsc{ir}$ is not the same as the QCD value $R_\textsc{uv} = 2$.
-The most recent estimate is $2.4 \lesssim R_\textsc{ir} \lesssim 3.1$ \cite{CT3}. } The theory at $\alphaIR$ is exactly scale invariant but in NG mode, so in general, amplitudes can be complicated functions of dynamically transmuted scales.
-Exceptions are coefficient functions of operator product expansions at short distances, which are manifestly scale and conformal covariant; the proof (appendix \ref{app:ward}) is similar to that for chiral symmetry \cite{Bernard75}.
+The most recent estimate is $2.4 \lesssim R_\textsc{ir} \lesssim 3.1$ \cite{CT3}. } The theory at $\alphaIR$ is exactly scale invariant but in the NG mode, amplitudes may be complicated functions of dynamically transmuted scales.
+Exceptions are coefficient functions of operator product expansions at short distances, which are manifestly scale and conformal covariant; the proof (Appendix \ref{app:ward}) is similar to that for chiral symmetry \cite{Bernard75}.

-Consider what happens at $\alphaIR$ when the conserved dilatation current ${\cal D}_\mu$ carries momentum $q \not= 0$ in a scaling Ward identity (appendix \ref{A.3}), and then the limit $q \to 0$ is taken, i.e.\ \emph{after} the limit of scale invariance $\theta^\mu_\mu \to 0$.
+Consider what happens at $\alphaIR$ when the conserved dilatation current ${\cal D}_\mu$ carries momentum $q \not= 0$ in a scaling Ward identity (Appendix \ref{A.3}), and then the limit $q \to 0$ is taken, i.e.\ \emph{after} the limit of scale invariance $\theta^\mu_\mu \to 0$.
 That yields a soft-dilaton formula

 where

 In an effective Lagrangian formalism for dilatons with $\cal O$ represented by an external effective operator